Maladzyechna: Post-war period

 Molodechno Region also survived the 1954 reform which halved the amount of regions in the BSSR, but on 20 January 1960, the Region was disestablished, and the town of Maladzyechna became part of the modern Minsk Region, in which it remains today as part of the Republic of Belarus.

-Sport
+Sports

 HC Dynama-Maladzechna of the Belarusian Extraleague is the local pro hockey team.
+The hockey team plays at the Maladzechna Ice Palace, with a capacity of 2000.
+FC Molodechno plays for the Belarusian First League, at City Stadium, which holds 4,800 people.

 Demographics

 Population

 In 2024, the town had a population of 89,068.
+In 2025, it was 88,290, and in 2026, it was 87,339.